3D Roadmapping Sessions: 3D workflow disrupted...

 As a first step, I proposed a small kickoff project - a 3D Roadmapping Session - to review the outcomes they were looking to achieve and test working together.
 We scheduled the meeting for later that week.

 Then, on the day of the meeting, less than an hour before we were supposed to start, I received an email from them, telling me that they needed to cancel.
 They wouldn’t be able to afford the project we were discussing or the fee for the 3D Roadmapping Session.
-They had, literally, no money in the bank.
+They literally had no money in the bank.

 Was I disappointed?